interrogator/corpkit/README.md

 # to parse, you can set a path to corenlp
 >>> corpus = unparsed.parse(corenlppath = 'Downloads/corenlp')

-# to tokenise, turn parsing off, and point to nltk:
+# to tokenise, point to nltk:
 # >>> corpus = unparsed.tokenise(nltk_data_path = 'Downloads/nltk_data')
 ```